Text Creation Partnership: Accomplishments and prospects

 As of April 2011, the TCP had created about 40,000 searchable, navigable, full-text transcriptions of early books, a database of unmatched scope, scale, and utility to students in many fields.
 Whether it will be able to go on to produce the remaining 38,000 texts included in its ambitious recent plans (for EEBO-TCP Phase II) will depend on the validity of its original vision, arising from the theory that libraries could and should cooperate to become producers and standard-setters rather than consumers; and that universities and commercial firms, despite their very different life-cycles, constraints, and motives, could join in durable partnerships of benefit to all parties.

 As of Jan 1, 2015, the full text of the EEBO phase I has been released under a Creative Commons License, and can be freely downloaded and distributed.

 In 2014 there were 28,466 titles available via Phase II.
 As of July 2015, ProQuest had the exclusive right for five years to distribute the EEBO-TCP Phase II collection.
-After those five years the texts will be made freely available to the public.
+In 2020 the texts were made freely available to the public.